Duality and mapping tori in Heegaard Floer homology: Background on Heegaard Floer homology

-It is important for our purposes to have a precise formula for the dimension of the moduli spaces $\cM(\phi)$.
-The Maslov index $\mu(\phi)$ provides the expected dimension, though in general the actual dimension of the moduli space $\cM(\phi)$ may differ from the Maslov index when transversality is not achieved, or if there are non-embedded curves in the moduli space.
+It is important for our purposes to compute the expected dimension of moduli spaces.
 To deal with the presence of curves which are potentially non-embedded, it is helpful to consider a refinement of the moduli space $\cM(\phi)$ which takes into account the topological source curve $S$.
-If $S$ is a topological source curve and $\phi$ is a homology class, we can consider the moduli space of holomorphic curves $u:S\to \Sigma\times [0,1]\times \R$ representing the homology class $\phi$, which satisfy \ref{def:M1}--\ref{def:M3}.
-Near a holomorphic curve $u$ where $D\bar{\d}$ achieves transversality, $\cM(S,\phi)$ will be a smooth manifold of dimension equal to the Fredholm index of $D\bar{\d}$ at $u$.
-We note that it is reasonable to consider these refinements of the moduli spaces $\cM(\phi)$ according to the topology of the source curve $S$, since according to \cite{LipshitzCylindrical}*{Equation~6}, the Fredholm index at a curve $u:S\to \Sigma\times [0,1]\times \R$ is determined by the Euler characteristic of $S$ and the homology class of $\phi$.
+If $S$ is fixed Riemann surface, and $\phi$ is a homology class, we can consider the moduli space consisting of the elements of $\cM_J(\phi)$ which have source $S$.
+Near a holomorphic curve $u$ where $J$ achieves transversality, $\cM_J(S,\phi)$ will be a smooth manifold of dimension equal to the Fredholm index of $D\bar{\d}$ at $u$.

 It follows from \cite{LipshitzCylindrical}*{Corollary 4.3} that if $u:S\to \Sigma\times [0,1]\times \R$ is a holomorphic curve which is an embedding, then the Fredholm index agrees with the Maslov index, so the expected dimension of $\cM(S,\phi)$ is $\mu(\phi)$.
-More generally, the Fredholm index satisfies where $\sing(u)$ is the number of double points of $u$, in an equivalent singularity (see \cite{LipshitzCylindricalErrata}*{Proposition~4.2'}).
+More generally, the Fredholm index satisfies